You may be aware that bursitis of the knee can cause swelling, but is this necessarily so in every single case?

 Another condition of the knee, chondromalacia patella (sometimes referred to as patellofemoral syndrome) may produce symptoms that make a person wonder if indeed the problem is actually bursitis.

-The symptoms have some overlap, and chondromalacia does not cause swelling – just like sometimes, bursitis won’t cause swelling.
+The symptoms have some overlap, and chondromalacia of the patella does not cause swelling – just like sometimes, bursitis won’t cause swelling.

 Dr. Peck’s areas of interest include chronic and acute musculoskeletal pain, sports injuries, arthritis and cancer pain, among many others.
 Austin Interventional Pain was established in 2019.